 Bear Spirit Mountain comprises part of a mountain range in West Virginia.
 The site features rock art, pictographs, glyphs and effigies dating to the Pleistocene period.
-The site was discovered in 2016 when it's own purchased it to build a home on.
-He found numerous rock piles, carvings and structures which would prompt him to invite archaeologists and geologists onsite.
-Finding that he got more than he bargained for, a ceremonial site which he soon put into conservation.
+The site was discovered in 2016 when its descendants purchased it to build a home on.
+He found numerous rock piles, carvings and structures, which would prompt him to invite archaeologists and geologists on site.
+He soon found that he got more than he bargained for: a ceremonial site which he soon put into conservation.

-The site contains proof of Paleo Indians but may prove to be one of the older existing sites than previously documented.
+The site contains proof of Paleo Indians, but may also prove to be one of the older existing sites than previously documented.
 So what does this mean for mankind?
-Perhaps more than just a pile of rocks in one man's yard....
+Perhaps more than just a pile of rocks in one man's yard.

-Solstice Sites revolve around the sun and as far as archaeology goes, have some form of "pointers" that direct the sunrise during the summer and winter solstice times of December 21 and June 21..
-Solstice is the time marking the summer and winter seasons, and has been used in history forever.
-From Celtic people to Indigenous people to Pagans and Wiccans,
+Solstice sites revolve around the sun and, as far as archaeology goes, have some form of "pointers" that direct the sunrise during the summer and winter solstice times of December 21 and June 21.
+Solstice is the time marking the summer and winter seasons and has been used in history for hundreds of years—from Celtic people to Indigenous people to Pagans and Wiccans.

 So now let's talk about the period.

-Quaternary Period in Which We Live: Mind Boggling And Why You Should Care
+The Quaternary Period in Which We Live: Why You Should Care

 Quaternary refers to the period in which we live, but up to 2.588 ± 0.005 million years ago.
 This is a pretty large period from when the Earth was formed, and fast forwarding through five known ice ages until now.

 That's a huge amount of time and something we often do not think about.
-Some of us are sometimes are fascinated by Dinosaurs, or Cave Men, or Bible History yet often do not think back to ancestors during the 30,000 to 10,000 years age mark.
+Some of us are sometimes are fascinated by dinosaurs, cavemen or Bible history, yet do not often think back to ancestors during the 30,000 to 10,000 years age mark.
 But why is there so little on the Pleistocene period?

-Are we scared to think about this of which we know so little about?
-Does it scare you to think of this long ago time frame or how these people may indeed be our ancestors?
-Are we too distracted by what has happened in the past 400-2000 years or war and religion?
+Are we scared to think about this, of which we know so little about?
+Does it scare you to think of this long ago time frame, or how these people may indeed be our ancestors?
+Are we too distracted by what has happened in the past 400–2,000 years, or by war and religion?
 Are we stuck searching genealogy and have hit a dead end (since books and documents do not go back that far).
 Perhaps we are in a world where we are stuck on today's Instagram post?
-So why should we care what was happening to our ancestors from the period of 30,000 years ago to 10,000 years ago?
+So why should we care what was happening to our ancestors from the period of 30,000 to 10,000 years ago?

 Somewhere, somehow, we are all the same people and our ancestors paved the way for us to be here.
 Did you ever think of that?

-Jack Hranicky, RPA is currently working twelve Pleistocene sites that range from West Virginia to North Carolina.
-A good table for the periods is found here on Wikipedia.
+Jack Hranicky RPA is currently working 12 Pleistocene sites that range from West Virginia to North Carolina.

-The Pleistocene refers to the Geologic time period that most scientists refer to as spanning from about 2,588,000 to 11,700 years ago, and this information is published in Wikipedia.
+The Pleistocene refers to the geologic time period that most scientists refer to as spanning from about 2,588,000 to 11,700 years ago.
 This is a huge period and includes several ice ages known.

 A Mammoth Debate!

-Facts include the Woolly Mammoth was large and majestic, it's fur made to withstand the cold temps of the ice age.
+The Woolly Mammoth was large and majestic, its fur made to withstand the cold temps of the ice age.
 Scientists have found them well preserved in regions such as Siberia, even nicknaming and adult female "Buttercup" that is said to be 40,000 years old.
-Scientists seem to be in agreement they could have lived 250,000 years ago to 10,000 years ago.
+Scientists seem to be in agreement they could have lived 250,000 to 10,000 years ago.

-New Evidence by a company TedxDeExtinction gave a lecture on most woolly mammoths being extinct as of 10,000 years ago, but even suggests a small population lived on Wrangel Island in the Artic until 1650 BC.
-This disproves so many scientific theories on Extinction of the giant beast.
+New Evidence by a company TedxDeExtinction gave a lecture about most woolly mammoths being extinct as of 10,000 years ago, but even suggests a small population lived on Wrangel Island in the Arctic until 1650 BC.
+This contradicts so many scientific theories on extinction of the giant beast.

-A recently article in Live Science explained that two woolly mammoth corpses were found while digging in Los Angeles, and paintings of Woolly Mammoths have been found at the Bear Spirit Mountain site in West Virginia.
-This is evidence they were all over the United States, from East Coast to West Coast during the Pleistocene period.
+A recent article in Live Science explained that two woolly mammoth corpses were found while digging in Los Angeles, and paintings of Woolly Mammoths have been found at the Bear Spirit Mountain site in West Virginia.
+This is evidence they were all over the United States, from east coast to west coast, during the Pleistocene period.

-Paleo-Indians, are also referred to as Paleoindians or Paleoamericans and suggestive of the first hunter-gatherer people in assistance.
+Paleo-Indians are also referred to as Paleoindians or Paleoamericans, which is suggestive of the first hunter-gatherer people in existence.

-Most theories suggest their crossing over during the Ice Ages from other continents over an ice bridge.
-Most contend that Paleo-Indians migrated out Western Alaska having crossed from other countries.
+Most theories suggest their crossing over during the ice ages from other continents over an ice bridge.
+Most contend that Paleo-Indians migrated out across Western Alaska having crossed from other countries.
 Many theories dispute that.

-New evidence and sites in the USA crop up putting theories in debate as to how, when, and where they came from.
-The term "Clovis culture" refers to them and their stone weapons found has given clues to these theories.
+New evidence and sites in the USA crop up, putting theories in debate as to how, when and where they came from.
+The term "Clovis Culture" refers to them and their stone weapons found, and it has given clues to these theories.

-Technology as we know it and advances in mankind has basically evolved so much in the past 200 years.
-Imagine just on hundred years ago having the first motorized car.
-How long it took for a color TV.
-Instagram only recently invented....
+Technology as we know it and advances in mankind have evolved so much in the past 200 years.
+Imagine just one hundred years ago having the first motorized car or how long it took for a color TV.

-Only in the past few decades has technology advanced rapidly enough to carbon date remains, have the instruments and tools to better date excavations or discoveries.
-Archaeologists now have better tools, better resources, and more computer resources to documents and compare vs the archaeologists of 100 years ago.
+Only in the past few decades has technology advanced rapidly enough to carbon date remains.
+Archaeologists now have better tools, better resources, and more computer resources to document and analyze artifacts.
 New discoveries are cropping up everywhere!

-I learned of Rock Art Survey where Jack Hranicky, RPA is currently worked dozens of rock art and solstice sites, and is currently in the middle of many Pleistocene sites on the Eastern seaboard, documenting them on his website, classifying and dating them as he goes.
+I learned of Rock Art Survey, where Jack Hranicky RPA is currently working dozens of rock art and solstice sites.
+He is currently in the middle of many Pleistocene sites on the Eastern seaboard, documenting them on his website and classifying and dating them as he goes.

 - Their clothing would be made from natural animal hide or skin and would not have survived from that period.

-- Their jewelry perhaps made of rocks or natural substances, and what little clues exist may have been buried with them.
+- Their jewelry would perhaps be made of rocks or natural substances, and what little clues exist may have been buried with them.

-- Their tools made of stone which provide clues when found in their settlements.
+- Their tools were often made of stone, which provide clues about their societies.

-- Their carvings and paintings (eroded over time) provide clues when found.as to how they lived, what they loved, what they believed.
+- Their carvings and paintings (eroded over time) provide clues as to how they lived, what they loved and what they believed.

-- Stone formations and sculptures (effigiys) indicate what was important to them and some of their worshiping beliefs.
+- Stone formations and sculptures (effigies) indicate what was important to them and some of their worshiping beliefs.

 Burial Mounds or Cairns: Stop the Desecration

-After finding some clues in my own backyard and some explainable events, I found the community in which I lived (entire development )was full of indigenous history property.
+After finding some clues in my own backyard and some explainable events, I found the community in which I lived was full of Indigenous history property.

-Bear Spirit Mountain Has Geologist Studying Rock Mounds
+Bear Spirit Mountain Has Geologists Studying Rock Mounds

 We know the Adena culture Indians were mound builders, but what of rock piles from 12,000–16,000 years ago?
-When found by the rows and hundreds, Bear Spririt Mountain's owner decided to have geologist testing which included electric resistivity testing.
+When found by the rows and hundreds, Bear Spirit Mountain's owner decided to have geologist testing, which included electric resistivity testing.
 This could prove the rock mounds were actual burial sites.

 It is important for all cultures, civilizations and mankind as a whole.
-In my research I noticed that many times the tribes are still today segregated , not necessarily in core beliefs, but some history of fighting among the different tribes.
+In my research, I noticed that many times the tribes are still today segregated—not necessarily due to core beliefs, but sometimes due to a history of fighting among the different tribes.

 On a greater note, many tribes are still in turmoil and hurt over what has happened to them, potentially by some of my own ancestors.
-I can't say as though I blame them.
+I can't say I blame them.

-When my Italian grandfather was building homes in the 1950's, his best friend was a Native American named Chief.
-They built a plethora of the homes in an area called Rosedale in Baltimore, County and even a place on East Grand Lake in Maine called "The Big Mamu."
+When my Italian grandfather was building homes in the 1950s, his best friend was a Native American named Chief.
+They built a number of the homes in an area called Rosedale in Baltimore County and even a place on East Grand Lake in Maine called "The Big Mamu."

 I heard stories growing up of how horrible Chief was treated, racist slurs and remarks.
 My grandfather (in younger days) was always getting in brawls to defend him.
 I met Chief a few times as a child, and he was one of the nicest men I knew.
 How odd it was (most said) at the time, for an Italian and an Indian to be best friends.
 To me, that was just normal.
 To some, it was unheard of.
 My mother was accepted by Passamaquoddy friends in Maine, and they gave her the name of Little Squaw.
 How beautiful for everyone to get along